Bico-Steve101/zula-database-package/README.md

   - `org.jdbi:jdbi3-core`
   - `org.jdbi:jdbi3-sqlobject`
   - (Optional) `org.jdbi:jdbi3-postgres` or other dialect helpers if needed
-  - `org.flywaydb:flyway-core` (if Flyway migrations are used; version 11.0.0+ to support PostgreSQL 17)
+  - `org.flywaydb:flyway-core` and `org.flywaydb:flyway-database-postgresql` (if Flyway migrations are used; version 11.0.0+ to support PostgreSQL 17)

 Example pom dependency snippet